Tiernebre/zone-blitz-deprecated/README.md

 and visually observing your local Traefik instance that runs within the dev container environment.

+##### Database Development

+The PostgreSQL database instance is available at `postgres://dev:password@database:5432/zone_blitz`.

+You can also use an already spun up instance of [pgweb](https://github.com/sosedoff/pgweb) at http://0.0.0.0:3000 that is already connected to the database instance in the development container.

 #### Hot Reload Support

 If you don't want to run `make` everytime you make changes, you can run this